szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

     logger.debug(f"Context = {context}")
 ```

 Again the rules are the same as for `constructor injection`, kink will do the job and will resolve our dependencies automatically.

 ## Benefits of using DI

-- it's much easier to follow SRP (Single Responsibility Principle)
+- It's much easier to follow SRP (Single Responsibility Principle)
-- the code is more reusable - you can inject your services in many places
+- The code is more reusable - you can inject your services in many places
-- it's much easier to test - you can inject mocks or test doubles of your dependencies
+- It's much easier to test - you can inject mocks or test doubles of your dependencies
-- the code is more readable - you are looking only at behaviors of your components
+- The code is more readable - you are looking only at behaviors of your components
-- it can improve the modularity of your application
+- It can improve the modularity of your application

 And much more ...